Adaptive Learning (Student)

 Competencies allow students to understand the learning goals of the course and measure their progress toward achieving them.

 Artemis measures two metrics for each competency: progress and mastery.
 The progress starts at 0% and increases with every completed lecture unit and score achieved in exercises linked to the competency.
 The mastery is a weighted metric of the student’s progress.
-It can be influenced by different factors, e.g. if the latest exercise scores are higher or lower than the student’s average score in the competency.
-In Artemis, a competency is considered mastered by a student when the mastery is greater than or equal to the threshold set by the instructor.
+It can be influenced by different factors, e.g., if the latest exercise scores are higher or lower than the student’s average score in the competency.
+In Artemis, a competency is considered mastered by a student when the mastery is greater than or equal to the threshold the instructor sets.

 In case competencies are defined, students can get an overview of their individual progress and confidence on the competencies tab.
 The page lists all competencies with their title, description, and taxonomy.